Housing Choice Voucher

 We do have a waiting list for the program, so applications are only added to the waiting list on certain days each month.
-We are accepting applications from 8:00 am-4:00 pm on May 20, June 2, June 10, June 18 and June 23. **Due to COVID-19, our office is closed to the public.
-Please contact our office at 402-844-2080 for options to submit applications until further notice**
+We are accepting applications from 8:00 am-4:00 pm on October 4, October 13, October 21 and October 26.
+You need to bring birth certificates and original social security cards for all household members when dropping off your application.
+Feel free to wear a mask when entering the building.

 Housing agencies are able to access a National database which lists families that are ineligible nation-wide, due to debts owed or termination of assistance.

 From the beginning stages of the application process to notification of assistance availability, the wait is unknown, it varies and can change at any time.
 This time frame requires that the applicant provide all necessary documentation to process the application.
 Without all the required documentation from the applicant, this process can take longer.
 Families will be selected from the waiting list on a first-come, first served basis according to the date and time their complete application is received by the Norfolk Housing Agency and they have attended an interview regarding the application.
 FAMILIES WHO WORK AT LEAST 20 HOURS PER WEEK IN THE NORFOLK HOUSING AGENCY'S JURISDICTION, PERSONS WHO ARE 62 OR OLDER, OR PERSONS WITH DISABILITIES WILL RECEIVE A PREFERENCE OVER ANY OTHER APPLICANT.